esp8266/Arduino/doc/faq/a06-global-build-options.rst

 Aggressive Caching of ``core.a``
 ================================

-Using global defines or compiler command-line options will lead to bad builds when the **Aggressively cache compiled core** feature is enabled.
+Without mediation, using global defines or compiler command-line options could lead to bad builds when the “Aggressively cache compiled core” feature is enabled.
 When ``#define`` changes require rebuilding ``core.a`` and multiple Sketches are open, they can no longer reliably share one cached ``core.a``.
 In a simple case: The 1st Sketch to be built has its version of ``core.a`` cached.
 Other sketches will use this cached version for their builds.

+When the “Aggressively cache compiled core” feature is enabled and a global define file is detected, a workaround will turn on and stay on.
+When you switch between Sketch windows, core will be recompiled and cache updated.

-To turn this off, you need to find the location of ``preferences.txt``.
+To turn the “Aggressively cache compiled core” feature off, you need to find the location of ``preferences.txt``.
 From the Arduino IDE, go to *File->Preferences*.
 Make note of the path to ``prefereces.txt``.
 You cannot edit the file while the Arduino IDE is running.
 Close all Arduino IDE windows and edit the file ``preferences.txt``.
 Change ``compiler.cache_core=true`` to ``compiler.cache_core=false`` and save.
 Then each sketch will maintain its *own* copy of ``core.a``.
 The alternative when using ``compiler.cache_core=true``, is to close all Arduino IDE sketch windows.
 Start and run *only* one instance of the IDE, while building a Sketch that uses global defines.

 Other build confusion
 =====================